Our Top 10: The Expert’s List of Project Management Methodologies

 What Is It?

 The Critical Chain Project Management (CCPM) methodology is an extension of CPM.
-Rather than prioritising tasks, it is used to control the delivery and acquisition of specific resources.
+Rather than prioritizing tasks, it is used to control the delivery and acquisition of specific resources.
 Like CPM, the goal is to prevent bottlenecks and delays throughout the project.

 The critical chain is the link of key tasks throughout the project, and managers will always apply time buffers around these tasks to reduce the risk of expensive bottlenecks and resource reallocation.